An in-depth report on the causes, diagnosis, treatment, and prevention of scoliosis.

-- The examiner draws a perpendicular line between the two lines.
+- The examiner draws a perpendicular line to each of these two lines.

-- The angle formed between the two lines is the Cobb angle.
+- The angle formed between the two perpendicular lines is the Cobb angle.

 Scoliosis is diagnosed when the Cobb angles measures 11 degrees or more.
 The severity of scoliosis and need for treatment is usually determined by two factors:

 - The extent of the spinal curvature